NREL/floris/docs/examples.md

 Try different values for met_mast_option to vary the location of the met mast within the two-turbine farm.

+### 29_floating_vs_fixedbottom_farm.py

+Compares a fixed-bottom wind farm (with a gridded layout) to a floating wind farm with the same layout.
+Includes:
+- Turbine-by-turbine power comparison for a single wind speed and direction
+- Flow visualizations for a single wind speed and direction
+- AEP calculations based on an example wind rose.

 ## Optimization

 These examples demonstrate use of the optimization routines